Nintendo 64: Color variants

 The Nintendo 64 comes in several colors.
-The standard Nintendo 64 is charcoal gray, nearly black, and the controller is light gray (later releases in the U.S., Canada, and Australia included a bonus second controller in Atomic Purple).
+The standard Nintendo 64 is charcoal gray, nearly black, and the controller is solid gray (later releases in the U.S., Canada, and Australia included a bonus second controller in Atomic Purple).
 The console was released in various colors and special editions.

 Most Nintendo 64 game cartridges are gray in color, but some games have a colored cartridge.
 Fourteen games have black cartridges, and other colors (such as yellow, blue, red, gold, and green) were each used for six or fewer games.
 Several games, such as The Legend of Zelda: Ocarina of Time, were released both in standard gray and in colored, limited edition versions.

+Aleck 64

+The Aleck 64 is an arcade system board based on the Nintendo 64, designed by SETA Corporation in cooperation with Nintendo, and sold exclusively in Japan from 1998 to 2003.
+It essentially consists of a Nintendo 64 board retrofitted with sound capabilities that were standard for arcade games of the time.
+Nintendo and SETA began working on their agreement for the board in 1996, aiming to replicate the business model that Namco and Sony Computer Entertainment had established with the Namco System 11, facilitating conversions of arcade games.
+Nintendo did not release any arcade game using this hardware.